- 1 Weeping Pillar (Ustuwanah al-Hannana) or Perfumed Pillar (Ustuwanah al-Mukhallaqah)

 And [there are] others who have acknowledged their sins.
 They had mixed a righteous deed with another that was bad.
 Perhaps Allah will turn to them in forgiveness.
 Indeed, Allah is Forgiving and Merciful.

 This revelation made the Prophet ﷺ smile.
-Umm Salama J asked him what had made him smile to which he replied that Abu Lubabah I had been forgiven.
+Umm Salama J asked him what had made him smile.
+He replied that Abu Lubabah I had been forgiven.
 “Shall I convey the good news to him?” she asked, to which the Prophet ﷺ replied, “If you wish”.
-She went to the door of her house, which was adjacent to Masjid Nabawi, and cried, “Rejoice Abu Lubabah, for God has forgiven you from above the seven heavens!”
-The Companions who were worshipping in the mosque rushed to congratulate and untie him, but he told them, “Leave me until the Messenger of God ﷺ unties me with his own hands!”
+She went to the door of her house, which was adjacent to Masjid Nabawi and cried, “Rejoice Abu Lubabah, for God has forgiven you from above the seven heavens!”
+The Companions who were worshipping in the mosque rushed to congratulate and untie him but he told them, “Leave me until the Messenger of God ﷺ unties me with his own hands!”
 As the Prophet ﷺ passed by him on his way to lead the Fajr prayer, he untied him with his blessed hands.
 (Narrated by Ibn Hashim and al-Bayhaqi)

 It is recommended for visitors to Masjid Nabawi to stand before or near the pillar and ask for God’s forgiveness.